Angel Trumpet

 Comments

 Blooms May-November.
-Short-live perennial or annual depending on growing conditions.
+Short-live perennial in the south or annual in the north.
 A spreading, branching form.
 Leaves are grayish-green with toothed lobes.
 Large, trumpet-shaped, night-blooming flowers last until mid-day.
 The fruit is a prickly round capsule.
 Larval host: Carolina Sphinx Moth.

 Previous Scientific Name(s): Datura inoxia ssp. quinquecuspida, Datura metel var. quinquecuspida